markusthilo/somedo/README.md

 A running task can be aborted by the user hitting Stop running task (as the already obtained data is stored, it might take a while before All done is reported).

+While running Somedo gives some information about what it is doing (Messages filed).
-It might be a good idea to observer the progress by looking into the target directories.
+In addition it might be a good idea to observer the progress by looking into the target directories.

 Chrome/Chromium ist started headless so you will not see anything while Somedo is executing the given jobs.
 As Somedo does not use APIs but opens the pages as a human user would do, it does not work very fast.
 The job which is currently executed is